matsuyoido/gradle-ER-plugin/README_en.md

         yaml = file('.yml')
         // specify ddl output directory
         outDir = file('')
-        // If you want to change ddl file name. default: yaml file name. fileName = ''
+        // If you want to change ddl file name. default: ddl.sql fileName = ''
         // If you want to add schema name for all table name prefix . schema = ''